dntoll/1dv600/A3/README.md

 ### Include in the submission
-All text/diagrams must be handed in a single multipage PDF file.
-The following should be included in the submission that you hand in via Moodle:
+All text/diagrams must be handed in a single multipage PDF file called "Test.pdf".
+The following should be included in the submission that you hand in in your gitlab repository root directory.
 * Start the pdf document with information about you (Name, lnu-email address and a link to your GitHub repo)
 * The pdf should include the test plan.
-* The pdf should include Manual Test cases with test result (they may fail)
+* The pdf should include Manual Test cases with test result (these may fail)
 * The pdf should include Automated unit test code screenshots, test result screenshots, and screenshots from coverage-tool if you used one.
 * A short reflection (100 words)

 Note that all the above goes into one readable PDF file.
-Hand in the PDF file named "Test.pdf".
+Your source code, and documents from previous iterations should be available in your git repository which you linked to in your pdf.
-Your source code, and documents from previous iterations should be available in your GitHub repository which you linked to in your pdf.
+Create an issue as the last assignment, name issue Assignment 3.